Core Philosophy

 The FSD Model emerged from over a decade of practitioner research with high performers, executives, founders, and creative leaders navigating the paradox of success without fulfilment.
 Across hundreds of cases, the same pattern surfaced: extraordinary achievement built upon an invisible psychological fracture.

 Those insights evolved into a coherent developmental framework uniting psychoanalytic, constructivist, and ontological traditions.
-Formally introduced in High Performance as Adaptation, the model bridges scholarship and practice, explaining not only how high performance is formed, but how it is ultimately transcended.
+Formally introduced in The Developmental Architecture of Compensatory High Performance, the model bridges scholarship and practice, explaining not only how high performers are formed, but how they move beyond their current limitations.

 The Five Movements: A Mirror for High Performers